kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 ## UIPreviewInteraction

-iOS 9 introduced 3D Touch along with an interaction you know and love — Peek and Pop.
+iOS 9 introduced 3D Touch along with an interaction you (hopefully) know and love — Peek and Pop.

 The Peek (known as Preview to the API) provides a preview of a destination controller, while the Pop (Commit) navigates to the controller.
 While you can control the content and quick actions displayed with Peek and Pop, you can’t customize the look of the transition or how users interact with it.

 In iOS 10, the all new **UIPreviewInteraction** API lets you create custom preview interactions similar in concept to Peek and Pop.
 A preview interaction consists of up to two interface states that can be accessed by the steadily increasing pressure of a 3D Touch.
 Unique haptic feedback is provided to signal the end of each state to the user.